kluctl/kluctl/docs/kluctl/templating/variable-sources.md

   when: some.var == "value"
 - file: vars3.yaml
   sensitive: true
+- file: vars4.yaml
+  targetPath: my.target.path
 ```

 `vars2.yaml` can now use variables that are defined in `vars1.yaml`.
 A special case is the use of previously defined
 variables inside [values](#values) vars sources.
 Please see the documentation of [values](#values) for details.

 At all times, variables defined by
-parents of the current sub-deployment project can be used in the current vars file.
+parents of the current sub-deployment project can be used in the current vars source.

+The following properties can be set on all variable sources:

+##### ignoreMissing
 Each variable source can have the optional field `ignoreMissing` set to `true`, causing Kluctl to ignore if the source
 can not be found.

+##### noOverride
 When specifying `noOverride: true`, Kluctl will not override variables from the previously loaded variables.
 This is
 useful if you want to load default values for variables.

+##### when
 Variables can also be loaded conditionally by specifying a condition via `when: <condition>`.
 The condition must be in
 the same format as described in [conditional deployment items](../deployments/deployment-yml.md#when)

+##### sensitive
 Specifying `sensitive: true` causes the Webui to redact the underlying variables for non-admin users.
 This will be set
 to `true` by default for all variable sources that usually load sensitive data, including sops encrypted files and
 Kubernetes secrets.

+##### targetPath
+Specifies a [JSON path](https://goessner.net/articles/JsonPath/) to be used as the target path in the new templating
+context.

+Only simple pathes are supported that do not contain wildcards or lists.

+For some variable sources, `targetPath` will become mandatory when the resulting variable is not a dictionary.

+## Variable source types
 Different types of vars entries are possible:

 ### file